ldp-uchicago/docs/sphinx/guides/HOT-and-Domain-Coding/HOT-sect1.rst

 |Structure             |structure        |
 +----------------------+-----------------+

 If an utterance is coded as HOT, then a "1" is put in at least one of the 8 ask/give coding categories **and** a "1" is entered in either *surface* or *structure*.
-Below is a sample coded sheet (from the earlier home visit transcripts)
+Below is a sample coded sheet (from the earlier home visit transcripts) showing the four (of 8) HOT categories relevant for the conversation.

 Sample Coded Transcript
 =======================